stappersg/vBook/src/install/source/freebsd.md

 ## Adding a vSMTP as a system service

-This feature has not been tested.
-Please note that version 0.10 will add a new startup mechanism that no longer requires user ACLs.
+vSMTP  v0.9 comes with a mechanism that drop privileges at startup.
+User ACLs are no longer needed.

 Please add: